 - Counselling, financial assistance and addressing learning challenges for those suffering from mental health or other related issues.

-- Academic skills which you may develop by contacting your course coordinators, the Learning Development Team, PASS and even the Library.
+- Academic skills which you may develop by contacting your course coordinators, the Academic Learning Support Team, PASS and even the Library.

-- Social participation including clubs & societies, volunteers, first year mentors, UNSA
+- Social participation including clubs & societies, volunteers, peer mentors, UNSA